In Pursuit of Interpretable, Fair and Accurate Machine Learning for Criminal Recidivism Prediction: Baseline Machine Learning Methods

 \subsection{Broward Baseline Results}

-Table \ref{table:broward_baseline_pred_res} in the Appendix contains the performance of baseline algorithms on the Broward data; the results are visualized in Figure \ref{fig:broward_baseline_pred_res} (presented below).
-We noticed that no algorithm consistently performs better than the others.
+The performances of baseline algorithms on the Broward data are visualized in Figure \ref{fig:comb_baseline}; details are presented in Table \ref{table:broward_baseline_pred_res} in Section \ref{app-tables} from Appendix.
+We noticed that in the two-year prediction problems, no algorithm consistently performs better than the others.
 Simple linear models can even outperform black-box models in some prediction problems.
 For instance, in the two-year prediction problems, $\ell_2$-penalized logistic regression and LinearSVM tie in performance for the \texttt{general} recidivism prediction.
 XGBoost performs the best in \texttt{violent} and \texttt{property} prediction problems. $\ell_1$-penalized logistic regression has the best performance in \texttt{drug} and \texttt{felony} prediction tasks, while $\ell_2$-penalized logistic regression has the best performance in \texttt{misdemeanor} recidivism prediction.
 The largest performance gap is 5.1\%, from \texttt{property} recidivism prediction.

-In the six month prediction problems, we see the same phenomenon that no single model dominates the others in performance.
+In the six-month prediction problems, we see the same phenomenon that no single model dominates the others in performance.
 Overall, the performance gaps across baseline models for the \texttt{general}, \texttt{felony}, and \texttt{misdemeanor} prediction tasks are small, while other prediction problems have larger gaps.